-Happy Birthday Angelina Jolie!
+Happy birthday, Angelina Jolie!
 The Mr. and Mrs. Smith star turns 41 this weekend, and we're celebrating by looking back on her three completely unique weddings.
-Blood smeared clothes, jeans and a trucker hat, and a fairy tale chateau family affair — these weddings couldn't have been more different.
-So, sit back, relax, and let us take you through Angelina Jolie's marital history.
+Blood-smeared clothes, jeans, and a trucker hat, and a fairy-tale chateau family affair: These weddings couldn't have been more different.
+So sit back, relax, and let us take you through Jolie's marital history.

 Johnny Lee Miller, 1996

-Before she became Mrs. Smith (or Mrs. Pitt), and Lara Croft, Angelina Jolie starred in a 1995 gem of a thriller, Hackers.
-The tech crime, one of the first, would cement Angelina in pop culture, and introduce her to her first husband, Elementary's Johnny Lee Miller, who was fresh off a starring role in Trainspotting.
+Before she became Mrs. Smith (or Mrs. Pitt) and Lara Croft, Jolie starred in a 1995 gem of a thriller, Hackers.
+The tech crime, one of the first, would cement her in pop culture and introduce her to her first husband, Elementary's Johnny Lee Miller, who was fresh off a starring role in Trainspotting.

 Billy Bob Thornton, 2000

-It's a tale as old as time: boy meets girl on movie set, boy and girl marry in jeans at a Vegas chapel, girl wears vial of boy's blood around her neck.
-Coming off career turning roles in Gia and Girl Interrupted, Angelina met her second husband Billy Bob Thornton (who was engaged to Laura Dern at the time) on the set of 1999's* Pushing Tin*, where she played Thorton's wife.
+It's a tale as old as time: Boy meets girl on movie set, boy and girl marry in jeans at a Vegas chapel, girl wears vial of boy's blood around her neck.
+Coming off career-turning roles in Gia and Girl Interrupted, Jolie met her second husband, Billy Bob Thornton (who was engaged to Laura Dern at the time), on the set of 1999's* Pushing Tin*, where she played his wife.

-Two months later on May 5, 2000, the couple made it official and eloped to Las Vegas's Little Church of the West Wedding Chapel.
-Dressed in slouchy jeans, a grey tank top, and boots, Jolie definitely broke with tradition for her second walk down the aisle — though you can't deny her bridal glow, but you know, good genes work too.
-The couple reportedly bought the "Beginning package" wedding ceremony, and Angelina walked down the aisle to the classic "Here Comes the Bride," while carrying a bouquet of roses and carnations.
+Two months later, on May 5, 2000, the couple made it official and eloped to Las Vegas's Little Church of the West Wedding Chapel.
+Dressed in slouchy jeans, a gray tank top, and boots, Jolie definitely broke with tradition for her second walk down the aisle, and you can't deny her bridal glow—but, you know, good genes work too.
+The couple reportedly bought the "Beginning Package" wedding ceremony, and she walked down the aisle to the classic "Here Comes the Bride" while carrying a bouquet of roses and carnations.

 Wearing vials of each other's blood around their necks wouldn't keep this Hollywood couple together, and the duo would split in June 2002, after Angelina adopted her first son, Maddox.